Southern Festoon (Zerynthia polyxena)

 10361 F?

-an underside, showing the same degree of patterning, possibly a female as there is a reddish line on the abdomen, but in the same dorsal region as others on this page.
+an underside, showing the same degree of patterning, possibly a female as there is a reddish line on the abdomen, in the same dorsal region as others on this page.

 230